How to Replace the Pump on a Washing Machine - LG Published 30/04/2012

 In this video, I’ll be showing you how to change a pump on this LG washing machine.

-The important thing is, to make sure you get the exact pump for your model, you’re going to need the exact model number of your appliance.
-To do that, on this model it’s inside the door on a silver rating plate, as you can see there: WM1225FD.
+The important thing is, to make sure you get the exact pump for your model, to do that, on this model it’s inside the door on a silver rating plate, as you can see there: WM1225FD.

-To remove the front panel with the door, we first need to open the door up and release the retaining band around the door seal.
-For that I’m just going to use a very blunt knife, just to ease the band off, and then release the door seal off the outer lip.
-Just rest that in the drum.
+To remove the front panel with the door, we first need to open the door up and release the retaining band around the door seal, for that I’m just going to use a very blunt knife, just to ease the band off, and then release the door seal off the outer lip, just rest that in the drum.
 Then unscrew these two Phillips head screws for the door lock.
-And then I need to remove two Phillips screws at the top, and then three Phillips head screws at the bottom.
-And then, the panel will simply come away.
+I then need to remove two Phillips screws at the top, and then three Phillips head screws at the bottom, then the panel will simply come away.

 Once you’ve removed the front panel of the washing machine, removing the pump is actually quite simple.
 You have these three Phillips head screws here, three pipes connected with Jubilee clips on the top, and one electrical connector at the bottom.
 Top tip: I’m just going to take a quick picture on my camera phone of the pipes so I know exactly which position to put them back in.

 Start by removing your screws.
 Once you have the screws out, you need to release these pipes with Jubilee clips.
-For that, you need a pair of pliers – just pinch the Jubilee clips like that and the hoses should just pop off.
-For the electrical connector, just a simple clip there, flat head screwdriver push that down, and that should simply pop out like so.
-There we go.
-Now it’s a good idea, because you’ve got water pipes, just to have a rag around just to clean up any mess that the pump may leave, or any water dripping out of the pipes.
+For that, you need a pair of pliers, just pinch the Jubilee clips like that and the hoses should just pop off.
+For the electrical connector, just a simple clip there, flat head screwdriver push that down, and that should simply pop out like so, there we go.
+Now it’s a good idea, because you’ve got water pipes, just to have a rag around to clean up any mess that the pump may leave, or any water dripping out of the pipes.

 When you’re ready, put the new pump into position.
 Now, using your camera phone as reference if you need to, reconnect your pipes, reconnect the electrical connector, feed your new front drain hose through.
 Now all I need to do is put it back together.

 So that’s one brand new pump fitted to this LG washing machine.
-Now if you need to find a new pump for your machine, you can find it at the eSpares.co.uk website.
+Now if you need to find a new pump for your machine, you can find it at eSpares.co.uk.

 Thanks for watching.